staabm/staabm.github.io/_posts/2024-06-28-readable-phpstan-end-to-end-tests-with-bashunit.md

 I don't know any other project doing end-to-end tests the way it is done in PHPStan.
 Since I have recently added [`bashunit`](https://bashunit.typeddevs.com/) to the end-to-end tests, I wanted to share some insights and the benefits of this approach.

 NOTE: This post is only about end-to-end tests, not about unit tests or integration tests which would require a largely different setup.
+Also it is not about promoting this approach or comparing it against other mechanisms to implement end-to-end tests.

 ### What's a end-to-end test?